Tile Calculator guide

 When should I use the Tile Calculator?

-Use it when your task matches one of these common needs: Estimate floor or wall tile count.
-Add a waste percentage before buying.
-It works best when you already know the values, dates, units, or settings the page asks for.
+Use it when your task matches one of these common needs: Estimate floor tile count from square feet.
+Estimate wall, backsplash, or shower tile count.
+It works best when you already know project square feet, tile length and width in inches, and the waste percent you want to add.

 What is the Tile Calculator doing with my inputs?

-In plain language: The calculator converts tile length and width from square inches to square feet, adds waste to project area, then rounds up the tile count.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses tile area = tile length inches x tile width inches / 144, adjusted area = project square feet x (1 + waste percent / 100), and tiles needed = ceiling(adjusted area / tile area).
+The examples on the page are there so you can compare your inputs with a tile-count example before copying the answer.

 What should I double-check before trusting the answer?